ethcatherders/EIPIP/All EIPIP Meetings/Meeting 011.md

 Yeah, I'd be happy to try and find some people.
 I'd be happy to be on the team, too.
 I'm just - there is a process that already exists, and there is already a list of people to contact, so I don't want to change that.
 I think it's more or less here.
 All it's really needed is the people to be able to execute on the thing when it's needed and to have the professionalism to work together and say the right things.
 And I think that could be honestly coordinated through a little Telegram chat that's limited in how many people are in it.

 **Pooja Ranjan**
 So the executors here are basically the Cat Herders itself.
-We reac out to the group of people in the Cat Herders, and we reach out to these people.
+We reach out to the group of people in the Cat Herders, and we reach out to these people.
 And James is the hard fork coordinator, so we work together.
 And some people are reached by James, and that's how we have been managing it so far.
 But yeah, happy to have you on board, too.

 **Jaye Harrill**
 That makes sense.
 Emergency comms is something that I have some experience in, so I'd be happy to help, but I think I'd still want to hang back a little bit as I slowly unpack and understand more of the processes.
 I'm not ready to just jump in and start saying "here are solutions, because that wouldn't be good of me.
 There's a lot of stuff that has already been built out.